 Whenever we mention this rule, we inevitably get pushback.
 “Why can’t I serve lobster canapes for my $125,000 listing open house?”
 We’ll let luxury Manhattan broker Philip Scheinfeld handle this one:

 “I always let the property I am holding an open house for dictate what I put out.
 If it’s a $10-million-plus listing and I am holding a broker’s open house where I am expecting a large turnout, I may do a catered lunch or snacks from a restaurant in the area.
 If it is a lower-end listing that has been on the market, I might just have some water and candy.
 I have thrown extravagant open houses where I have hired full staff, bartenders, and even had some sushi chefs.
 Every listing is different and everything must be customized for the listing.
 There isn’t anything I won’t do, but it has to be a fit for the product I am selling.”

 3. Avoid Messy Foods

 This one may sound obvious, but you should always avoid sticky, crumbly, or gooey snacks at your open house.
 First, because balancing a drink, a tiny plate, and a phone will inevitably lead to spills, and second, because those spills are just as likely to end up on your guest’s blouse as they are your homeowner’s white rug.
 Ditto for red wine.
 Unless, of course, you want to spend the remainder of your weekend on your hands and knees frantically dabbing a wine stain out of a white sofa.

 4. Make Sure You’re Serving the Right Message With Your Food

 Don’t be that guy who serves store-brand cheese puffs to a tech company founder or foie gras to a bunch of new teachers.
-First, because it will just be weird, and second, because the food you serve sends a message.
-Make sure the message is friendly and says what you want it to.
+First, it will just be weird, and second, the food you serve sends a message.
+Make sure the message is friendly and speaks to the audience.